orfeus-eu/documentation/docs/_build/html/_sources/adria_array_organization.rst.txt

    * -  Department of Geophysics, Faculty of Science, University of Zagreb
      -  Croatia
      -  Marijan Herak
-   * -  Institute of Hydrometeorology and Seismology of Montenegro
-     -  Montenegro
-     -  Marin Cavelis
    * -  Geodynamic Institute - National Observatory of Athens
      -  Greece
      -  Marinos Charalampakis